posted by Shotaro Nabeya03/11/2020

-Sometimes, when you tell your dog to sit and they don’t listen, it isn’t necessarily because they are defying you but because they are feeling anxious and are responding to their natural instincts in that exact moment.
+Sometimes, when you tell your dog to sit and they don’t listen, it isn’t necessarily because they are defying you but because they are feeling anxious and are responding to their natural instincts at that exact moment.

 Learning your dog’s likes and dislikes will greatly benefit the strength of your bond.
 This way your dog will also understand that you are someone they can trust and rely on if they are feeling nervous and overwhelmed.

-If your furry friend frequently suffers from anxiety or fear, check out this
+If your furry friend frequently suffers from anxiety or fear, check out this article about

-article about dog anxiety and fear online.
+dog anxiety and fear.